professorlust/annotator/README.md

 # Annotator
-A Crowdsourcing NLP Annotation Platform with Multiple Quality Control Mechanisms powered by Tornado and MongoDB.
+A Crowdsourcing NLP Annotation Platform with Multiple Quality Control Mechanisms powered by Tornado and MongoDB

 ## Environment